 Corn is both a vegetable and a cereal grain.
 In culinary terms, sweet corn is considered a vegetable but Popcorn seeds are thought to be whole grains.

-First-time corn was found in over 6000 years.
-It was named “maize” and it is used as a main source of food in America.
+The first time this vegetable was found in over 6000 years, it was named “maize” and it is used as a main source of food in America.
 Nowadays it is the most widely used cereal.
 It is available in many colors like yellow, white, red, purple, and blue It is consumed in different forms like popcorn, tortilla, polenta, chips, oil, and grits.’

 A report showed that 100 gram of corn contain the following nutrients